EVENTS

 5. to strengthen the international position of Dutch academic archaeology, maintain and expand relations with the international scholarly field, and highlight the breadth and diversity of archaeological research in the Netherlands;

 The Archon bureau is based at the Faculty of Humanities at the VU University Amsterdam.
-Contact can be made through email (Yannic Rabou).
+Contact can be made through email (Myrthe Sassen).

 If you want to stay updated on upcoming ARCHON events, calls for proposals and academic job opportunities, you can sign up to our mailinglist.